Action Item (as stated with DEI strategic plan launch in 2016)

 Offered through the U-M Office of Academic Multicultural Initiatives (OAMI), SuccessConnects will be designed as a holistic support program focused on enhancing students’ academic, social, cultural and personal development.
-Through one-on-one professional coaching, peer mentoring and monthly workshops that connect participants to campus resources, the program creates a supportive, inclusive community designed to encourage success at the University of Michigan, including for first-generation students, students from low socioeconomic backgrounds, underrepresented minorities, U-M partnership program participants, and scholarship recipients..
-SuccessConnects will be open to all students who desire to enhance their success via the opportunities and services provided.
+Through one-on-one professional coaching, peer mentoring and monthly workshops that connect participants to campus resources, the program creates a supportive, inclusive community designed to encourage success at the University of Michigan, including for first-generation students, students from low socioeconomic and/or underrepresented backgrounds as well as participants of U-M’s partnership pipeline program.
+SuccessConnects is open to all students who desire to enhance their success via the opportunities and services provided.

 Responsibility: Office of Academic Multicultural Initiatives